Patio season isn’t over just yet.

 Ironhand’s patio, which overlooks the St. Joseph River, is staying open all winter.

 RELATED CONTENT: Celebrate Restaurant Weeks in Downtown South Bend

 One of South Bend’s most well-known Italian restaurants has two heated igloos available by reservation.
 The easiest way is to book online.
 Your stay is capped at 90 minutes to allow for proper cleaning between parties.

 1412 South Bend Ave. | South Bend

 The Lauber Kitchen + Bar

-The Lauber has one of the biggest patios in South Bend, which makes it the ideal spot for an igloo.
-There’s just one, so you’ll need to call or email [email protected] ahead for a reservation.
+The Lauber has one of the biggest patios in South Bend, which makes it the ideal spot for an igloo and a “winter fort.”
+Call or email [email protected] ahead for an igloo reservation.
 There’s a $150 minimum bill requirement and you’ll be limited to a 90-minute stay.

 504 E. LaSalle Ave. | South Bend

-Heaters have replaced umbrellas on the PEGGS patio in downtown South Bend No need for a reservation, just head to this local brunch favorite and request to sit outside.
+Heaters have replaced umbrellas on the PEGGS patio in downtown South Bend, plus there’s a small open air tent.
+No need for a reservation, just head to this local brunch favorite and request to sit outside.

 127 S. Michigan St. | South Bend